Frequently Asked Questions (FAQs)

-Over 10,000 PPIs for individual products and groups of products are released each month.
-PPIs are available for the output of all industries in the goods-producing sectors of the U.S. economy—mining, manufacturing, agriculture, fishing, and forestry—as well as natural gas, electricity, construction, and goods competitive with those made in the producing sectors, such as waste and scrap materials.
-The PPI program also covers more than three-quarters of the service sector's output, as measured by revenue reported in the 2007 Economic Census.
+About 10,000 PPIs for individual products and groups of products are released each month.
+PPIs are available for the output of nearly all industries in the goods-producing sectors of the U.S. economy— mining, manufacturing, agriculture, fishing, and forestry— as well as natural gas, electricity, construction, and goods competitive with those made in the producing sectors, such as waste and scrap materials.
+The PPI program covers approximately 72 percent of the service sector's output, as measured by revenue reported in the 2007 Economic Census.

 2. How are PPIs used?

 Producer Price Index data are widely used by the business community as well as by government.
 Three major uses are: